 Is It Bad to Water the Lawn After Mowing?

-One of the determining factors of watering after mowing is the wetness or dampness of the grass.
-When the lawn is dry, you should water it, especially if it is still early in the day.
+One of the determining factors of whether to water after mowing is the dampness of the grass.
+When your lawn is dry, you should water it, especially if it is still early in the day.
 But if it is wet after mowing or late in the day, do not water it.